Demystification of Entangled Mass Action Law: The fundamentals of entangled MAL

 Here, the right hand side is the flux from $B_{\rho}$ to all other intermediates and the left hand side is the flux from all intermediates to $B_{\rho}$.
 The flux is evaluated at the `standard equilibrium' $\varsigma^*$.
 This identity means that $\varsigma^*$ is an equilibrium of the first order kinetics of transition network $B_{\eta}\to B_{\rho}$ with reaction rate constants $\kappa_{\rho \eta}=\kappa_{\rho \leftarrow \eta}$.

 One can apply (\ref{result2}) to real system only if the quasi steady state (qss) concentrations are non-negative: $\varsigma_i^{\rm qss}\geq 0$ for all $i$ if the concentrations $c_i$ are positive.
 Let us formulate and prove the positivity theorem.
+Let the matrix of kinetic coefficients $K$ of the first order transitions between intermediates and the relaxation times $\tau_{\rho}>0$ of the fast quasiequilibria $\sum_i \nu_{\rho i}A_i\rightleftharpoons B_{\rho}$ be given.

 \begin{theorem}[Positivity Theorem] The entanglement matrix $E=\left(1- {\rm diag}[\tau_i] K\right)^{-1}$ exists and is non-negative with strictly positive diagonal. \end{theorem} \begin{proof} The matrix $Y={\rm diag}[\tau_i^{-1}]-K$ is strictly diagonally dominant by columns with positive diagonal and non-positive non-diagonal terms.
-Therefore, it is non-singular and has an inverse matrix $Y^{-1}$ \citep{Varga2004}.
+Therefore, it is non-singular and has an inverse matrix $Y^{-1}$ \cite{Varga2004}.
 Notice, that $Y=(1-M){\rm diag}[y_{ii}]$, where $m_{ii}=0$ and $m_{ij}=-y_{ij}/y_{jj}$ when $i\neq j$; $m_{ij}\geq 0$ and $ 1>\sum_i m_{ij}$.
 The matrix $M$ is bounded in the matrix-$1$ norm (that is the maximum absolute column sum of the matrix): $\|M\|_{1}=\max_j\sum_i |m_{ij}|<1$.
 Therefore, the series $(1-M)^{-1}=1+M+M^2+\ldots$ converges.
 Each term in this series is non-negative and the diagonal of the sum is strictly positive.
 The same is true for the products of $(1-M)^{-1}$ on positive diagonals, $Y^{-1}={\rm diag}[y_{ii}^{-1}](1-M)^{-1} $ and $E=Y^{-1}{\rm diag}[1/\tau_i]$. \end{proof}

 \begin{corollary} The qss concentrations of intermediates are positive: $\varsigma_i^{\rm qss}>0$ for all $i$ and positive vector of concentrations $c$. \end{corollary} \begin{proof} According to thermodynamic definitions (\ref{Eq:QEintermed}), the qe concentrations are positive: $\varsigma_i^{\rm qe}>0$ for all $i$.
 Theorem~\ref{Th:Positivity} guarantees that the vector of the qss concentrations is also positive, $\varsigma^{\rm qss}=E\varsigma^{\rm qe}>0$. \end{proof}